Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Data and Methods

 After two rounds of message passing (aggregation and update), the final node embeddings $h_v^{(K)}$ are used as input to a logistic regression that predicts whether the student completes university:

 This GNN-based approach is especially well suited for modeling complex and overlapping social environments.
-By incorporating the structure of relationships and recursively combining information across direct and indirect connections, the model can capture higher-order effects---such as effects of academically high-achieving peers, or the clustering of disadvantage within schools or neighborhoods---that would need to be explicitly operationalized and included in other type of statistical models.
+By incorporating the structure of relationships and recursively combining information across direct and indirect connections, the model can capture higher-order patterns---such as information about academically high-achieving peers, or the clustering of disadvantage within schools or neighborhoods---that would need to be explicitly operationalized and included in other types of statistical models.